mwauke/seniorThesis/presentation.md

 ---

-## Manual Labeling on a random sample of 100 scholia
+## Manual labeling on a random sample of 100 scholia

 - Aristarchan
 - Aristarchan paraphrase